reubenhutcherson/osTicket-prereqs-installation/README.md

 <h3>Step 1: Connect to your Virtual Machine with Remote Desktop</h3>

 - If you need help connecting to your virtual machine, please see my tutorial [here](https://github.com/reubenhutcherson/azurevirtualmachine)
+	- If you intend to use your physical computer instead, then you can skip this step.

 <h3>Step 2: Install / Enable Internet Information Services (IIS) in Windows</h3>